 Injuries in children

-This procedure encourages the root to continue development as the pulp is healed.
-Inflamed vital pulp tissue is covered with medication to encourage growth.
-The tip of the root (apex) will continue to close as the child gets older.
-In turn, the walls of the root canal will thicken.
-If the pulp heals, no additional treatment will be necessary.
-The more mature the root becomes, the better the chance to save the tooth.
+In cases of injuries where the nerve is exposed but is still healthy, Apexogenesis is done to encourage the root to continue development as the pulp is healed.
+The inflamed vital pulp tissue is covered with medication to keep it alive and healthy and encourage growth.
+As the child gets older, the root (apex) tip will continue to close, and the walls of the root canal will thicken.
+The more mature the root becomes, the better is the chance to save the tooth.

-In this case, the infected nonvital pulp is removed.
-An artificial barrier is created at the tooth apex & the canal is filled with a different kind of root canal filling material.
-With this procedure, the roots cannot continue to develop, making the tooth susceptible to fractures.
-So it is important to have the tooth properly restored by your dentist.
+If the nerve is no longer vital, the unhealthy pulp is removed.
+A bone-compatible material called MTA, an artificial barrier, is created to immediately seal the apex and fill the root canal system.
+However, with this, the development of roots are ceased, making the tooth susceptible to fractures.
+So it is essential to have the tooth properly restored by your dentist.